Need to know

 There are so many things that go into creating the perfect coffee on a semi-automatic or manual machine.
 There's the machine itself, the quality of the beans you're using, adjusting the grind, tamping the coffee correctly, frothing the milk and getting the perfect pour.
 Thankfully, there are plenty of great coffee tutorials online to learn from.

 Baristas can charge $5 a cup for a reason – it's because they're (usually) specially trained and using the best beans.
-If you can't replicate that at home, you might find yourself heading back to the cafe and letting your coffee machine become a benchtop relic.
+If you can't replicate that at home, you might find yourself heading back to the cafe and leaving your coffee machine to become a benchtop relic.

 If you're investing in a manual or semi-automatic espresso machine, learning how to use it properly will make all the difference to the flavour of your coffee